SkyCiv Documentation

 Lines/Members/Member Ids List Input List List of Lines or Members or list of Member Ids.

-Distance Type Input Item Distance Type i.e. Absolute/Percentage.
+Distance Type Input Item Distance Type, i.e., Absolute/Percentage.

-Position Input List Position along member.
+Position Input List Position along the member.

-X,Y,Z Magnitude Input List Moment Magnitude(s) about X,Y,Z axis respectively.
+X, Y, Z Magnitude Input List Moment Magnitude(s) about X, Y, Z axes, respectively.

 Moment Output List List of moment objects.